mattbellis/PHYS-3330/raw-content/lab2-raw.md

 # Building and Testing Voltage Dividers

 Components (resistors, capacitors, transistors, etc.) are available from the community stock.
 Take what components you need for your experiments.
+If you notice the inventory getting low, please let the [technical staff](/PHYS-3330/report-lab-issue) know.

 ## Fixed-value voltage divider - 1k$\boldsymbol{\Omega}$